Our approach to human rights

 2. Prioritising and identifying leverage

 Our risk assessment enables us to identify our highest areas of risk and to work out our priorities for the next three to five years.
-Our new human rights strategy, which is being initially rolled out by Tesco UK, identifies four priority thematic areas:
+Our new human rights strategy, which was introduced in 2019 and is being initially rolled out by Tesco UK, identifies four priority thematic areas:

 - Forced labour